karmelyoei/bloodBank-API/README.md

 1. npm start for localhost
 1. npm run test

-#Enjoy of learning new things BY @karmelyoei :performing_arts:
+# Enjoy learning new things BY @karmelyoei :performing_arts: